aws-cloudformation/aws-cloudformation-resource-providers-iot/README.md

 ## aws-cloudformation-resource-providers-iot

-The CloudFormation Resource Provider Package For AWS IoT
+The1 CloudFormation Resource Provider Package For AWS IoT

 ## License